 1. Examine professional paths that will take advantage of your strengths and give you more of what you find satisfying.

-2. Research the schools to find those that support your professional goals and provide an educational environment where you can thrive.
+2. Only consider MBA programs that support your career goals and provide an exciting, compelling educational environment for you.

-3. Establish specific goals you want to achieve within a given program and a career direction for your post MBA years.
+3. Establish specific short-term and long-term goals you want to achieve during your education and in your post-MBA years.

 What’s Your Goal?